top of page

 Bubble paintings

-My first steps as a self-employed artist and painter began with attempting to paint very large canvases.
-However, the large format posed difficulties for me as I was unable to fill it in a relevant and satisfying way.
-This led to a period of doubt.
-Some parts of the painting were always okay, but overall the paintings just didn't work.
-In my greatest desperation, I painted a circle around the good parts of the painting and covered the rest of the canvas with a color.
-This created "holes" where the good parts or the action could be seen.
-I called the holes "bubbles" and the new style "Bubble Paintings".
+Some parts of the painting were always fine, but overall the paintings just didn't work.
+In my greatest despair, I painted a circle around the good parts of the painting and covered the rest of the canvas with a color.
+This created “holes” through which you could see the good parts or the action.
+I called the holes “bubbles” and the new style “Bubble Paintings”.

 After realizing that the figures in my paintings were too realistic, I decided to shift my style towards a more abstract, comic-book inspired approach.
 This led to the creation of the "Andy"-series, with the first piece being "The Green One - Andy the Mediac".